neomundi-io/.github/profile/README.md

 | GOV | 🟡 In development | 79.5% instability detection (TruthfulQA) |

 ---
+## Local development (optional)

+For advanced users who want to run the API locally.

+---
 *Reliability is no longer assumed.
 It is continuously evaluated.*